WRXinYue/ocean-hub/src/appendix/assets.md

 ---
-description: 'collection of Misskey logos, icons, and other assets.'
+description: 'collection of Ocean logos, icons, and other assets.'
 ---

 # Assets collection
-This is a collection of Misskey logos, icons, and other assets.
+This is a collection of Ocean logos, icons, and other assets.

 ::: tip